10 Best (REALLY FREE) Password Managers in 2024

 🥉3.
 RoboForm — Easy to Use With an Excellent Form Filler

-You need to upgrade to RoboForm Premium to access multi-device support, cloud backup for multiple devices, and a secure folder for sharing logins for $11.90 / year.
-Families should take a look at RoboForm Family, which covers up to 5 users for $19.05 / year.
+In terms of customer support, the free account is limited to email support.
+Upgrading to RoboForm Premium gives you access to priority email support, as well as live chat and phone support.
+You’ll also need to upgrade to the paid plan to access multi-device support, cloud backup for multiple devices, the option to store your passwords locally, and a secure folder for sharing logins for $0.99 / month.
+Families should take a look at RoboForm Family, which covers up to 5 users for $1.59 / month.
 Both of RoboForm’s paid plans are significantly more affordable than competing brands with a similar set of tools.

 Save 60% on RoboForm today!